 Of important note, Jersey City is also a city of artists.
 Jersey City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Jersey City’s character.

-A relatively large number of people in Jersey City telecommute to their jobs.
-Overall, about 18.71% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.71% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Jersey City is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Jersey City.
 This makes Jersey City a good place to live for young professionals.
 With so many people in this demographic, Jersey City presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

 Jersey City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 For the size of the city, public transportation in Jersey City is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Jersey City, the benefits are reduced air pollution and congestion on the highways.